Last Updated on

 - Water Pillows.
 Customisable support, height and firmness, shapes itself to contours, offers good pain relief, especially for back and neck pain, offers cooling.
 The water can make them heavy and sometimes noisy if there is an air pocket, fairly expensive, questionable durability, will need adjustment until you find the right water fill level.

-When should you invest in new pillows?
+When should you buy a new pillow?

-Pillows tend to only last 18 months, memory foam ones however will last up to 3 years.
+Pillows tend to only last 18 months, memory foam ones, however, will last up to 3 years.
 Of course the more money you invest on pillows the longer life they will have.
 Getting a good bedtime routine as an adult is just as important as it is for children, and yet is something we always overlook.

 How do you know if your pillow needs replacing?

 There are a number of tests you can do to check if you need a new pillow: